Unleashing latent value in distribution utility businesses

 The Wired Group anticipates playing a role in the evolution of the distribution utility industry as it grapples with technological advances, changing customer expectations, and increasing societal interest in environmental impact.

 The Wired Group helps its clients unleash the latent value in distribution utility businesses.
-Advocates, regulatory staff, utility suppliers, and industry associations ask the Wired Group to provide them with objective information and decision support regarding vision, strategy, execution, stakeholder engagement, and performance measurement for critical distribution business issues including smart grid, demand response, and renewable energy.
+Advocates, regulatory staff, utility suppliers, and industry associations ask the Wired Group to provide them with objective information and decision support regarding vision, strategy, execution, stakeholder engagement, and performance measurement for critical distribution business issues including smart grid, demand response, and distributed energy.

-Wired Group team members are experienced in a wide array of disciplines (electrical engineering, economics, finance, marketing, organizational development, information technology) and a number of distribution utility businesses (smart grid, demand response, and renewable energy).
+Wired Group team members are experienced in a wide array of disciplines (electrical engineering, economics, finance, marketing, organizational development, information technology) and a number of distribution utility businesses (smart grid, demand response, and distributed energy).

 The Wired Group is fiercely independent and resolutely objective.
 Our only goal is to help our clients make the most informed decisions possible.
 We maintain no relationships with investor-owned utilities, and offer no services that might bias the advice and counsel we deliver.
 For our perspective on grid modernization, please see our open letter to US business and residential electric consumers.